 Let me explain a bit more.
 Through my study of human beings and of myself, I had begun to be disparaged by all the techniques and “tools” out there guided by our unique fascination as Americans at being ultra-productive.
 All of the folks out there who consider themselves to be experts providing formulas for success, or providing you their experience so you can get “there” where they are faster, easier and with even greater success are doing what they think will make a huge difference in the lives of others.
 I say kudos to them for they are fulfilling the purpose they have set before themselves.
-I just think there’s a lot more ease that can be had to much greater result, more rewarding and much better for the health and well-being of those involved.
-Not only do I think this, I know it.
-And I, much like them, want to say it out loud so that anyone wanting to hear can.
+I just think there’s a lot more ease that can be had and to much greater result, more rewarding and much better for the health and well-being of all involved.
+Not only do I think this, I know this.
+And I, much like the success formula folks, want to say it out loud so that anyone wanting to hear can.
 What I say is not for everyone, but the ones who are interested, they will come and get what they seek.

 So I set out to do this seminar, not really knowing what would come about, but knowing it was the right time to do it.
 And it was a success.
 I learned.
 The willing participants learned, and they discovered a newfound sense of being productive in their lives.

 That’s a path to productivity?
 Yes, it is.
 Here’s how…

 When we get sick, a cold, the flu, something more substantial, maybe even life-threatening, we begin a search to find the source.
-We begin a search to find the source of our illness, of our disease.
-We employ health professionals, of whatever kind we’re interested in, and we use whatever resources we have at our ready to do what’s necessary to get better.
-Those resources could include anything from pharmaceutical medications to homeopathic remedies to exercise to acupuncture to yoga to massage therapy to rehabilitative therapy to so many other health services and/or remedies.
+We begin to seek the source of our illness, of our disease.
+We employ health professionals, of whatever kind we’re vested in, and we use whatever resources we have at our ready to do what’s necessary to get better, to feel better.
+Those resources could include anything from pharmaceutical medications to homeopathic remedies to exercise to acupuncture to yoga to massage therapy to rehabilitative therapy to so many other health modalities and/or remedies.